raulmaulidhino-dev/raulmaulidhino-portfolio/README.md

 A personal portfolio website, built with HTML, CSS, Tailwind, JavaScript and React.

 ## Project Status
 This personal project is currently in development.
-Visitor can see and read the information about me on the website.
+Visitors can see and read the information about me on the website.
 More functional and interactive features will be added gradually until I graduated from high school and go to college.

 ## Installation and Setup Instructions
 To see the project, follow these steps: